 This Standard requires the agency take appropriate steps to ensure that inmates with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment and receive written materials in formats or through methods that ensure effective communication with inmates with disabilities.
-Review of Directive #2612, Inmates with Sensorial Disabilities, 4/30/15 - I and Memo: from PREA Coordinator, 10/27/14, RE: "Reasonable Accommodations" confirm compliant for documentation of this requirement.
-Interviews with staff and inmates confirm title II of the Americans with Disabilities Act, 28 CFR 35.164 is a priority and policies are being followed.
+Review of Directive #2612, Inmates with Sensorial Disabilities, 4/30/15 - I, Directive #4490, Hispanic and Cultural Services, 6/14/12 - Entire and Memo: from PREA Coordinator, 10/27/14, RE: "Reasonable Accommodations" confirm UCF is compliant per policy documentation of this requirement.
+Interviews with staff and inmates confirm title II of the Americans with Disabilities Act, 28 CFR 35.164 is a priority and policies have been implemented and are being followed.

 The agency is required to provide interpreters who can interpret effectively, accurately, and impartially both receptively and expressively using any necessary specialized vocabulary.
 The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited circumstances.
 Review of Memo: from PREA Coordinator, 6/17/13, RE: "Prevention in Sexual Abuse in Prison Pamphlets and Poster" and Language Access Plan, 4/1/15.
 Pamphlets are available in English and the seven most common non-English languages.
-During the last twelve month 34 inmate interpreters, readers, or other types of inmate assistants were used and it was not the case than an extended delay in obtaining another interpreter could comprise the resident's safety.
+During the last twelve month 0 inmate interpreters, readers, or other types of inmate assistants were used and it was not the case than an extended delay in obtaining another interpreter could comprise the resident's safety.

 The agency has a system-wide language access policy that ensures that individuals who require assistance with language can still fully participate in critical functions.
 This includes using the Language Line Service individuals can access the agency's programs, services and benefits.
-New York DOCS Directive provides disabled inmates equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment and provide inmates with limited English proficiency equal opportunity.
-In keeping with State language access policies, DOCCS makes vital documents available in English, Spanish, Italian,, Simplified Chinese, Russian, Korean, Polish and Haitian Creole.
+New York DOCCS Directive provides disabled inmates equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment and provide inmates with limited English proficiency equal opportunity.
+In keeping with State language access policies, DOCCS makes vital documents available in English, Spanish, Italian, Simplified Chinese, Russian, Korean, Polish and Haitian Creole.
 This includes the agency's PREA informational brochures and inmate education film.
 Agency policy prohibits use of inmate interpreters or other types of inmate assistants except in limited circumstances where there may be an extended delay in obtaining an effective interpreter.
 In the past 12 months, there has been zero use of inmate interpreters, readers or other types of inmate assistants.
-One of the offenders interviewed was limited English proficient and was assisted by a facility staff interpreter.
+Two of the offenders interviewed were limited English proficient and were assisted by a facility staff interpreter.
 The interview went well and the inmate was able to respond to all of the questions.
-Review of documentation, interviews with staff and inmates and observations during the tours resulted in the auditor finding all elements of this standard are in place and monitored.
+Review of documentation, interviews with staff and inmates and observations during the tours resulted in the auditor finding all elements of this standard are in place and monitored at Upstate Correctional Facility.